 - Startup MVP development software is an exciting time, and you may be a little nervous – this is only natural!

 - Take the next steps.
 Depending on the feedback you receive, you may decide to add new features to your MVP.
-You may decide to change the focus of your MVP entirely.
+You may decide to change the focus of your MVP Lean Startup approach entirely.
 You may even decide to abandon your software and try something new.
-If this is the case, don’t worry – you will have learnt valuable lessons that will help you in the future.
+If this is the case, don’t worry – you will have learned valuable lessons that will help you in the future.

 Why do some Startup MVPs fail?